Kimberly Loaiza

-Kimberly Guadalupe Loaiza Martinez (born 12 December 1997) is a Mexican singer and internet personality.
-In 2016, she began her YouTube career and she is currently the 7th most-followed user on TikTok.
+Kimberly Guadalupe Loaiza Martinez (born 12 December 1997) is a Mexican singer and YouTuber.
+She began her YouTube career in 2016, and in 2020 was the seventh most-followed user on TikTok.

 Career

-Kimberly Loaiza's created her Twitter account when she was fourteen years old.
+Kimberly Loaiza created her Twitter account when she was fourteen years old.
 Five years later, in 2016, she started vlogging on YouTube with her first video on November 15, 2016.
 Loaiza traveled to Colombia for rhinoplasty surgery.
 Loaiza initially made makeup videos, hair tutorials, and trivia for girls; however, over the years her content changed to make more vlogs, challenges and tags with her friends.
-In 2019, Loaiza began a career in music and released her first single, Enamorarme; later, other singles included "More, Tequila and shot, Turn off the light, Our Agreement, Don't be jealous", among others.
+In 2019, Loaiza began a career in music and released her first single, Enamorarme; later, other singles included "More, Tequila and shot, Turn off the light, Our Agreement, Don't be jealous", among others, but people don't consider her a singer because she is not 100% focused on music.